Ako | Education

 The Construction of the Indigenous Incarcerated Body: Māori and the School to Prison Pipeline

-This project focuses on the construction of the School to Prison Pipeline for Māori.
+This project focused on the construction of the School to Prison Pipeline for Māori.
 Statistics highlight that within Aotearoa there is an over-representation of Māori with the prison population.
 Research related to the Justice system indicates that disparities exist in the relation to Māori, including higher arrest rates, greater likelihood of conviction and longer sentencing imposed.

 Taikākā: Optimising Māori Academic Achievement